input-output-hk/partner-chains/docs/intro.md

 source.
 Its genesis configuration includes:
 - `initialAuthorities`:
   The initial authority set.
-The entries on this list should correspond to those set in `initialValiadors` of the Session pallet, and consist of two components: the validator's cross-chain public key and validator's session keys.
+The entries on this list should correspond to those set in `initialValidators` of the Session pallet, and consist of two components: the validator's cross-chain public key and validator's session keys.
 The session keys depend on the key set used by the consensus mechanism employed by the Partner Chain and should have the same values as those in `initialValidators`.
 The